- Parents Home

 What Causes Klinefelter Syndrome?

 Boys who have Klinefelter syndrome are born with it.
-It's also called XXY because they have an extra X chromosome in most or all of their cells.
+It's also called XXY because they have an extra X in most or all their cells.

 Klinefelter syndrome is not caused by anything the parents did or did not do.
 The disorder is a random error in cell division that happens when a parent's reproductive cells are being formed.

-When a boy is born with the XXY condition in only some of his cells, it's called mosaic Klinefelter syndrome.
-Often, boys and men with this condition can have milder signs and symptoms than others with the XXY condition.
+When a boy is born with the XXY condition in only some cells, it's called mosaic Klinefelter syndrome.
+Often, boys and men with this condition have milder signs and symptoms than others with the XXY condition.

 What Are the Signs & Symptoms of Klinefelter Syndrome?